Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 4 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 4 on Friday, September 26
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, college football on Saturday, September 27

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS, perfect for NFL Week 4 picks and more

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 5 college football schedule unfolds primarily on Friday and Saturday, with some huge matchups like Georgia vs. Alabama and Penn State vs. Oregon highlighting the Saturday primetime schedule.
+The Week 5 college football schedule continues, with some huge matchups like Ole Miss vs. LSU, Georgia vs. Alabama and Penn State vs. Oregon highlighting the Saturday schedule.
 That leads into the Week 4 NFL schedule on Sunday with 13 more games that day, including an early start between the Vikings and Steelers in Dublin.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.